KidPudel/Iggy-s-Vault/gamedev/unity/Unity Reference Guilde.md

 5. [[Serialization and Inspector in Unity]] — How Unity saves data, `[SerializeField]`, what shows in Inspector
 6. [[ScriptableObjects]] — Data containers, why never to modify at runtime, event channels and patterns
 7. [[Scene Management in Unity]] — Loading scenes, additive loading, why to avoid `DontDestroyOnLoad`
+8. [[Reference Objects in Unity]] — Referencing/Accessing other parts to of code (Static, Singleton, Service Locator, Dependency Injection)
-8. [[Communication Patterns in Unity]] — Events, UnityEvents, ScriptableObject channels (Unity has no built-in signals)
+9. [[Communication Patterns in Unity]] — Events, UnityEvents, ScriptableObject channels (Unity has no built-in signals)
-9. [[Execution Order in Unity]] — Script execution is undefined by default, how to control it
+10. [[Execution Order in Unity]] — Script execution is undefined by default, how to control it
-10. [[Input System in Unity]] — Modern Input system in Unity
+11. [[Input System in Unity]] — Modern Input system in Unity

 ---